 The fox sparrow (Passerella iliaca) has both a red (pictured) and gray plumage morph.
-The markings are similar, with thick triangular spotting and streaking on the breast and flanks, a thin eye ring, and a smudge on the cheek.
+The markings are similar, with thick triangular or arrowhead-shaped spotting and streaking on the breast and flanks, a thin eye ring, and a smudge on the cheek.
 The two-toned bill with a darker upper mandible is common to both plumage variations.
 The red form is most common in eastern populations, while the gray form is a western variety.Continue to 10 of 16 below.

 10 of 16

 The clay-colored sparrow (Spizella pallida) is common in southern Canada and the northern plains states during the summer, and in winter it migrates to southern Texas and Mexico.
-Because its markings are not as bold as other species it can be challenging to identify, but the head stripes are the clearest features, including the white eyebrow and pale moustache.
+Because its markings are not as bold as other species it can be challenging to identify, but the head stripes are the clearest features, including the white eyebrow and pale mustache.
 The gray neck can also contrast with the buff-colored chest and back.Continue to 11 of 16 below.

 11 of 16

 The American tree sparrow (Spizelloides arborea) prefers colder climates and spends summers in northern Canada and Alaska, while it winters in the northern parts of the United States.
 It prefers brushy habitats and often mingles in mixed flocks with other sparrows or juncos.
 The rusty cap, which the bird can raise or lower as a small crest, is a good field mark, as is the dark blurry spot in the center of a clear grayish-white breast.
 The rusty eye line, two-toned bill, and white wing bars are other good markings to look for when identifying this sparrow.Continue to 12 of 16 below.

 12 of 16